Simao-Correia-Santos/Compilers-Project/README.md

+# Compilers - Project
-Academic project developed as part of the Operating Systems course in the Computer Engineering program (2023-2024)
+Academic project developed as part of the Compilers course in the Computer Engineering program (2023-2024)

+## Goal
-Linguagem: UC (subconjunto de C)
+Develop an UC compiler (Sub-language of C)

 Meta_1: 190/190